 17.9.
-When speaking publicly and to representatives of the media about FightMND-funded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMND-funded scientist".
-Researchers should consult with FightMND'sResearch Director, Dr Bec Sheean, at research@fightmnd.org.au and Communications Manager, Andrew Holmes, at andrew@fightmnd.org.au, before speaking to the media.
+When speaking publicly and to representatives of the media about FightMNDfunded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMNDfunded scientist".
+Researchers should consult with FightMND's research director, Dr Bec Sheean, at research@fightmnd.org.au and Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd.org.au, before speaking to the media.

 17.10.
 There is a subtle but important difference between speaking as a "FightMND-funded scientist" and acting as a spokesperson for FightMND.
 Representatives of the media may not always be aware of this difference.
-Grantees and Researchers who speak to the media must ensure that their personal views are not misrepresented as being attributable to FightMND.
+Grantees and researchers who speak to the media must ensure that their personal views are not misrepresented as being attributable to FightMND.